Estimating Graphlet Statistics via Lifting: Lifting Variance

 As long as the base vertex distribution, $\pi_1$, is accurate then we have that the graphlet counts are unbiased for each of the aforementioned methods.
 The variance of the graphlet counts will differ between these methods and other competing algorithms such as Waddling and PSRW.
 The variance of sampling algorithms can be decomposed into two parts, an independent sample variance component and a between sample covariance component.
 As we have seen the independent variance component is based on the properties of $\pi$ resulting from the procedure (see \eqref{eq:variation.ind}).
-The covariance component will be low if the samples are not highly dependent on the past, namely that the Markov chain is well mixed.
 We have three different estimators: Ordered Lift estimator $\hat N_{O,m}$, Shotgun Lift estimator $\hat N_{S,m}$ and Unordered Lift estimator $\hat N_{U,m}$.
 For each estimator, we sample different objects: sequences $A_i \in V_G^k$ for Ordered, sequences $B_i \in V_G^{k-1}$ for Shotgun, and CISs $T_i\in \cV_k(G)$ for Unordered estimator.
 Throughout this section, we will denote \begin{enumerate} \item for the Ordered Lift estimator,

 \item for the Shotgun Lift estimator,

 \item for the Unordered Lift estimator,